microsoft/FluidFramework/packages/tools/fluid-runner/README.md

-# @fluidframework/local-snapshot-runner-app

-# Local Snapshot Utility
+# @fluidframework/fluid-runner

-This package contains utility for generating output files based on a local snapshot.
+This package contains utility for running various functionality inside a Fluid Framework environment.

-## Limitations
+## Export File

-## How Local Snapshot Utility works

-This section is meant to highlight some of the assumptions that Local Snapshot Utility makes.
+Allows some execution to be made on a container given a provided ODSP snapshot.

-## Sample command
+### Sample command

-node localSnapshotRunnerApp exportFile --codeLoader=compiledBundle.js --inputFile=inputFileName.fluid --outputFolder=outputFolderName --scenario=test --telemetryFile=telemetryFile.txt --props="correlationId=guid"
+`node fluidRunner exportFile --codeLoader=compiledBundle.js --inputFile=inputFileName.fluid --outputFolder=outputFolderName --scenario=test --telemetryFile=telemetryFile.txt`

+### Code Loader bundle format
+The Code Loader bundle should provide defined exports required for this functionality.
+For more details on what exports are needed, see [codeLoaderBundle.ts](./src/codeLoaderBundle.ts).

+### Input file format
+The input file is expected to be an ODSP snapshot.
+For some examples, see the files in the [localOdspSnapshots folder](./src/test/localOdspSnapshots).